 Introduction to Melton Entertainment Park

 Melton Entertainment Park facilities encompasses a full hospitality venue operating 7 days a week includes an onsite Mantra Hotel, Functions facilities, café, club lounge, sports bar, gaming room and large external events plus car park.
 Race day includes offices, change rooms and maintenance shed facilities.
-Melton Entertainment Park is owned and operated by Harness Racing Victoria.
+Melton Entertainment Park is used for harness racing and is operated by Harness Racing Victoria.

 Harness Racing Victoria is a statutory body for which the Victorian Minister for Racing is responsible.
 Established pursuant to section 39(1) of the Racing Act, 1958, it officially commenced operations as the Trotting Control Board on January 1, 1947.